-A new dataset to keep a sharper eye on land-air exchanges
+A new dataset to keep a sharper eye on land-air exchanges.

 In the mid 1990s, regional networks like AmeriFlux and the European Fluxes Database were established to enable sharing of data and methods from measuring carbon, energy, and water exchanges between land and the atmosphere.
-FLUXNET brought these networks together, and allowed the creation of global synthesis datasets: the Marconi dataset in 2000, the LaThuile Dataset in 2007, and now the FLUXNET2015 dataset.
+FLUXNET brought these networks together and allowed the creation of global synthesis datasets: Marconi dataset in 2000, LaThuile Dataset in 2007, and now FLUXNET2015 dataset.
 These datasets were key to answering science questions on themes ranging from soil microbiology to the global carbon cycle.
 Among the new features for FLUXNET2015 are intensive data quality checks; energy corrections applied to achieve energy balance closure, potentially making the data more useful to climate and ecosystem models requiring closed energy budget; estimation of uncertainties for processing steps, leading to uncertainty quantification suitable for use in data-model integration; and improved accuracy of gap-filled data and aggregated products (e.g., daily or yearly sums) through use of downscaled ERA-Interim reanalysis data.

 Margaret S. Torn